Twickenham URC 7 April 2002

 Back in part 5 we read Genesis 15 where God speaks to Abraham.
 His response is “Sovereign LORD, what can you give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?“.
 And Abram said, “You have given me no children; so a servant in my household will be my heir“.
 It is generally assumed that the subject of today’s reading is the same person, Eliezer of Damascus.

 Eliezer was a man who might have felt let down, bitter even.
 He had given his life to working for Abraham and for many a year had expected to be the heir to his wealth.
 But then, to his astonishment, a son had come along and any material ambitions he may have had were dashed.
-Perhaps you’ve known someone whose hopes in life have taken a tumble: the promotion they worked for and expected didn’t happen, the business venture didn’t work out, the relationship went nowhere.
+Perhaps you’ve known someone whose hopes in life have taken a tumble: the promotion they worked for and expected didn’t happen, the business venture didn’t work out, a relationship went nowhere.
 Perhaps you’ve been in this position yourself.
-You can handle situations like this is one of two ways: allow them to cast a shadow over the rest of your life, your friends never being allowed to forget how unfair life has been to you; or you can pick yourself up, perhaps learn from what has happened and strife forward ready to meet what lies ahead.
+You can handle situations like this is one of two ways: allow them to cast a shadow over the rest of your life, your friends never being allowed to forget how unfair life has been to you; or you can pick yourself up, perhaps learn from what has happened and stride forward ready to meet what lies ahead.
 As Kipling puts it, “If you can deal with triumph and disaster …”.

-Eliezer hadn’t been swayed by thoughts of riches or the disappearance of said thoughts.
+Eliezer hadn’t been swayed by thoughts of riches, or by the disappearance of said thoughts.
 He had stuck by his master over fifty or more years.
 Given his long and faithful service it’s not surprising that his master had absolute confidence in him, but even so was he prepared for the assignment he was about to be given?

 Then, with others to help him, and with ten camels loaded with provisions and gifts, he sets off on a journey of about 400 miles north and in due course arrives at the well at Nahor – the town having taken its name from Abraham’s brother.
 Here he again commits his mission to prayer.
 He asks for a sign: that the person he asks for a drink will also offer to water his camels.
 No sooner had he finished his prayer than Rebekah came along.